 To view sample items and to learn more about the EPT click here:

-The Mathematics Placement Test consists of 85 items measuring three different sets of skills: Math Basics, Algebra, and Trigonometry.
+The Mathematics Placement Test consists of 85 items measuring three different sets of skills: Math Fundamentals, Advanced Algebra, and Trigonometry & Analytic Geometry.
 The test is 90 minutes.
 Students are allowed to bring and use a scientific calculator; however calculators often will not be provided at the test site.
 Graphing calculators may not be used and will not be permitted in the testing room.
 Only non graphing, non programmable calculators are permitted for use on this test.

 To view sample items and to learn more about the mathematics placement test click here: